sst/guide/_examples/how-to-create-an-expo-app-with-serverless.md

 }
 ```

 Here we are adding a simple button that when clicked, makes a request to our API.
-We are getting the API endpoint from the environment variable, `process.env.API_URL`.
+We are getting the API endpoint from the environment variable.

 The response from our API is then stored in our app's state.
 We use it to display the count of the number of times the button has been clicked.